-What Pins Are Needed for 2- and 4- Wire Transmission with RS-485 Serial Communication?
+What Pins Do I Use for 2- and 4- Wire Transmission with RS-485?

-For 2- wire and 4- wire transmission, TXD+, TXD-, RXD+, and RXD- are used.
-The + and - represent two separate wires which allows a differential communication.
+For 2- wire and 4- wire transmission, you need to use TXD+, TXD-, RXD+, and RXD-.
+The + and - represent two separate wires which enable differential communication across the cable.

-In 4-wire transmission (full duplex), 4 wires run from TXD or RXD on the master to the opposite (TXD or RXD) on the slave(s).
+In 4-wire transmission (full duplex), 4 wires run from TXD or RXD on the master to the corresponding TXD or RXD on the slave(s).
 This allows simultaneous bi-directional communication.

-The pinout for a DB-9 is shown below:
+The pinout for a DB-9 connector is shown below:

-KnowledgeBase 41OICGAC: How do I Connect and Configure a 2-Wire Device With RS-485
+KnowledgeBase 41OICGAC: How to Connect and Configure a 2-Wire Device With RS-485

 KnowledgeBase 17M6L0TI: What Are the Different Transceiver Modes on the NI RS-485 Serial Cards?